 Samba Server Configuration - Simple

-Note: There is another Network Share via Samba Tutorial at the following community wiki page: How to Create a Network Share Via Samba Via CLI (Command-line interface/Linux Terminal) - A Differing Procedure The tutorial focuses on using the CLI and it's procedure differs from the procedure documented in this wiki page.
+Note: There is another Network Share via Samba Tutorial at the following community wiki page: How to Create a Network Share Via Samba Via CLI (Command-line interface/Linux Terminal) - A Differing Procedure.
+That tutorial focuses on using the CLI and its procedure differs from the procedure documented in this wiki page.

 Note: For Ubuntu 8.04 (Hardy) and later, shared directories are created directly from the directory.
 Browse to the location of the directory you would like to share, right-click the directory, and choose Sharing Options.
 Click the "Share this folder".